libgamera/GAMERA/docs/radiation_modeling.md

 fr.AddThermalTargetPhotons(t_cmb,edens_cmb)
 fr.SetDistance(distance)
 ```

->Specifying a distance value is optional.
-If set to non-zero value, photon flux from particle population at that distance will be calculated.
-Otherwise, the luminosity is calculated.

 Now set up the particle spectrum.
 You can decide what kind of particles
 you put there.
 This will determine which radiation processes will be calculated.